THE COLD CHAIN SOLUTIONS NEWSLETTER

 Frozen and Refrigerated Cold Chain Insights

-Welcome to the seventh issue of The Cold Front, presented by RLS Logistics, the Cold Chain Experts!
+Welcome to the seventh issue of The Cold Front, presented by RLS Logistics.
+We proudly offer nationwide cold storage warehousing, less than truckload shipping, truckload transportation and eCommerce fulfillment cold chain solutions.
 As cold chain experts in frozen and refrigerated logistics, we are focusing on these topics for our April 2021 issue: labor shortage, truck demand, diesel fuel, and hot markets in the cold chain.
 The Cold Front is a monthly summary highlighting pertinent cold chain market data in one concise location.
 These insights ensure that you have the data you need to make better decisions to fuel your growth.
 We hope you find this information useful!
 If you would like data on your specific market, click the button below.